 In a purely subjective way I sometimes think: is something this precious insignificant?
 Referring to myself and all the vast space of potential in my brain.
 (I know what you are thinking.)
 It is in that space I see the dazzle of the glorious universe and the wonder of a blade of grass growing through a microscopic crack in a rock.
 A glimpse of eternity that I can't really be sure exists.

-I must get over obsessing about these things and get back to pondering the pure gold toilet by the artist, Maurizio Cattelan, as an existing, functional toilet at the Guggenheim.
+I must get over obsessing about these things and get back to pondering the pure gold sculpture by the artist, Maurizio Cattelan, as an existing, functional toilet at the Guggenheim.
 Viewers are invited to make use of the fixture individually and privately.
 Although I can appreciate this piece on many levels it may also be a good, rational reason to stop painting forever.
 I think that the idea of insignificance took over because I will never be able to produce something as solid and lasting as an 18-karat gold toilet.
 Nor could I ever find a way to make it possible for people to experience my work in such an intimate way.

 Or how can I compete with the 176 emojis that are now in the collection of New York's Museum of Modern Art.
 Only 12 x 12 pixels in dimension, the brainchild of the Japanese designer, Shigetaka Kurita, these tiny graphics were deemed by MoMA to represent the evolution of ancient hieroglyphics.
 MoMA called the original emojis “humble masterpieces of design [that] planted the seeds for the explosive growth of a new visual language.”
 Hmm...